speedment/speedment-doc/pages/enterprise_avro.md

 {% include prev_next.html %}

 ## About
-When working with large datavolumes, it is sometimes unnescessary to have a database at all.
-It can be more performant to read binary data directly from a file and then analyze it in Speedment.
+When working with large data volumes, it is sometimes unnecessary to have a database at all.
+It can be more performant to read binary data directly from a file and then analyze it in Speedment HyperStream.
 One such format for storing binary data is [Avro](https://avro.apache.org/).

 ## Generating Code
-Speedment uses the metadata in a database as the domain model when generating code.
-The metadata is stored in a `speedment.json`-file, and unless you call `mvn speedment:reload`, it will only connect to the database if that file doesn't exist.
-When working with Avro-files, we use this to our advantage.
-Instead of using the database metadata to generate the `speedment.json`-file, we can use a Maven plugin called `speedment-avro-maven-plugin` to create it from a number of Avro-schemas.
-We can then run `mvn speedment:generate` as usual to generate Java code.
+Speedment generally uses the metadata in a database as the domain model when generating code.
+The metadata is then stored in a `speedment.json`-file, and unless you call `mvn speedment:reload`, it will only connect to the database if that file doesn't exist.
+When working with Avro-files, this can be used to your advantage.
+Instead of using the database metadata to generate the `speedment.json`-file, use the Maven plugin `speedment-avro-maven-plugin` (only available for Speedment HyperStream) to create it from a number of Avro-schemas.
+Then run `mvn speedment:generate` as usual to generate Java code.

 ```xml
 <plugin>